ZeTro-dev/ZeTro-dev/README.md

 ### Plop !👋

 My name is Julien, I am a student and developer **fullstack**  with a lot of projects in progress.
-You can find me on this [Discord Server](https://discord.gg/2Ph7nNSQPJ), or even have more information about me on [My WebSite](https://zetro.xyz/).
+You can find me on this [Discord Server](https://discord.gg/cafedesdevs), or even have more information about me on this [WebSite](https://cafedesdevs.fr).
 ## 📊 GitHub statistics

 <p align="center">